 Here is what we suggest you try the next time you’re participating in your bad habit:

-We think you will be shocked at how well it works and becomes easier and easier to avoid your bad habit every time you do it.
+I think you will be shocked at how well it works and becomes easier over time to avoid your bad habit every time you do it.

 How exactly does this work?